DiversityDatabaseProject/Diversity/README.md

 # scrapy_project
-the scrapy project folder contain spiders for istockphoto and shutterstock it downloads images and saves metadata in csv files csv filenames and folder filenames contain the timestamp of the download there is also logging for istockphoto
+The scrapy project folder contain spiders for istockphoto and shutterstock.<br/>
+It downloads images and saves metadata in csv files.<br/>
+The csv filenames and folder filenames contain the timestamp of the download.<br/>
+There is also logging for istockphoto spider.<br/>